Stocks turn lower as bond yields continue their upward march

-Stocks turned lower on Wall Street Thursday as bond yields made another upward spike, renewing pressure on high-flying technology stocks.
+Stocks moved broadly lower on Wall Street Thursday as bond yields made another upward spike, renewing pressure on high-flying technology stocks.

-The S&P 500 was down 2% as of 2:11 p.m.
-Eastern time, giving up an early gain and sliding into the red for the year.
-The tech-heavy Nasdaq pulled back 2.8%.
-The Dow Jones Industrial Average fell 553 points, or 1.7%, to 30,726.
+The S&P 500 was down 1.3% as of 3:34 p.m.
+Eastern time, giving up an early gain.
+The benchmark index, which briefly dipped into the red for the year, is on track for its third straight loss.
+The tech-heavy Nasdaq pulled back 2%.
+The Dow Jones Industrial Average fell 347 points, or 1.1%, to 30,931.
 Small-company stocks fell even more.

 The losses came as the yield on the 10-year Treasury rose sharply during a question-and-answer session with Federal Reserve Chair Jerome Powell during which Powell said inflation will likely pick up in the coming months.
 He cautioned that the increase will be temporary, and won't be enough for the Fed to alter its low-interest rate policies.